 If the cover is removable, it should have a decent zipper, like a YKK one.
 These are extra strong so that they can handle some pillow shifting during the night.
 They also won’t fall apart in the washing machine or dryer.

 Like other types of pillows on the market, the best soft down pillow will come in a few different sizes.
 All the products on our list come in a variety of sizes and even firmness levels, like the Royal Hotel Medium Firm Down Pillow.
 The only product with just one size option is the DOWNLITE Hypoallergenic Soft Down Pillow, which only comes in the standard size.
 Though this is the smallest size available, it is still a decent pillow for home, plus is an excellent size for travel.

 Down pillows are bought for comfort, but there are a few extra features that make any down pillow even better.
-One is an adjustable loft, like the customizable fill of the Sable Goose Down Alternative Bed Pillow.
-This allows you to add or remove as much filling as you like to give you the proper firmness for your preferred sleeping position.
+One is an adjustable loft, like the customizable fill, this allows you to add or remove as much filling as you like to give you the proper firmness for your preferred sleeping position.

 A zipper on the cover allows you to remove the filling, making it easier to wash and dry.
 If the entire pillow is machine washable, including the down filling, this is even more convenient and saves you the added cost of a dry cleaning bill.